 Johannesburg, being a cosmopolitan city, has citizens from many different cultures and traditions and the anthropological collection of southern African cultures and languages is a valuable resource in this regard.

 Collection on promotion

 Read the records of evidence, conference papers of the Church Leaders, the SA Institute of Race Relations, the Volkskongres, the Parliamentary debate in May 1956, and the reaction of the Press.

 - Material is not available for lending or Inter-Library Lending (ILL).

 - Free entrance and use of our facilities and material is available to UJ staff and students, as well as CHELSA-users.
 All other visitors pay a visitor's fee.

 - Positive identification must be provided by all visitors.

 - Cash facilities for photocopying and computer printouts are available.

-- A handling cost plus a fee per page/ photograph will be charged for requests to scan images, which are to be uploaded on a device or to be mailed to a user.
+- A handling cost plus a fee per page/ photograph will be charged for requests to scan images which are to be mailed to a user.

 - Access our digital archives from here.